AmethystGear/stop-sign-project/index.md

 I wanted to challenge myself to come up with a (hopefully) interesting way of solving the problem, so I didn't consult anything beyond what we learned in class, and documentation for various libraries I used (`opencv`, `os`, `numpy`, `math`, `glob`, `keras`, and `random`).
 I also wanted to create something that would run quickly, and wouldn't require a lot of training but still yield good performance (mostly because I wanted to run the whole thing off of my machine, and not have to wait a long time between tweaking things).

 ## Dataset
 For the dataset, I used this: https://github.com/mbasilyan/Stop-Sign-Detection.
 It contains a set of images with and without stop signs.
 It also contains a reference stop sign, which I use in my code as well (except downscaled to 100x100 pixels).
-I didn't do any augmentation to the dataset (all 'augmentation' is part of the CV pipeline of the program itself).
+I didn't do any augmentation to the dataset (all 'augmentation' is part of the CV pipeline of the program itselfhttps://amethystgear.github.io/stop-sign-project/ks like this:

-## Techniques
-The main idea I came up with was using the 'shape' of the stop sign to find potential candidates.
-The idea is, if we can get polygons around things that 'look like' they could be stop signs, then we can crop those polygons out.
-Now that we have those polygons cropped out of the image, we can transform and center them- and now we have a simple binary classification problem!
-In this way, we can locate and identify stop signs, wherever they are in the image.
-So, the CV pipeline looks like this:

 original image: